-The goal of the Australian Volunteers for International Development (AVID) program is to contribute to sustainable economic growth and poverty reduction in Mongolia.
+The goal of the Australian Volunteers Program (AVP) is to contribute to sustainable economic growth and poverty reduction in Mongolia.

-AVID has a long history in Mongolia.
+AVP has a long history in Mongolia.
 Since 1998 over 300 volunteers have mobilized through the program.
-Every year the AVID program supports the deployment of around 22 skilled Australians to undertake volunteer assignments aimed at improving the capacity of host organizations in sectors of high priority to Australian and Mongolian governments.
-These volunteers also promote positive people-to-people links between individuals, organizations and communities in Mongolia and in Australia.
+Every year the AVP supports the deployment of around 30 skilled Australians to undertake volunteer assignments aimed at improving the capacity of partner organisations in sectors of high priority to Australian and Mongolian governments.
+These volunteers also promote positive people-to-people links between individuals, organisations and communities in Mongolia and in Australia.

 Program Focus – Sectors

 AVP Mongolia will continue to support assignments and placements which are developed to support Australia’s Aid program in Mongolia by contributing to sustainable economic growth and poverty reduction.

 Whilst future assignments will retain the flexibility to respond to changing Australia and Mongolia priorities, priority sectors will include:

 - improving educational outcomes;